Introduction to Data Lake Architecture

 - Cloud-based data lake implementation helps the business to create cost-effective decisions.

-Data Lake implementation is more crucial for Business decisions for use case selection before technical decisions made for the tools and technologies.
+Data Lake implementation is more crucial for Business decisions for use case selection before technical decisions are made for the tools and technologies.
 Data engineers, DevOps Engineers, Data Analyst, and data scientist professional teams up to create successful data lake implementation for the business.

 Data Lake is a comparatively new concept that is evolving with the popularity of Cloud, Data Science, and AI applications.
 It has gained good interest in the industry due to its flexible architecture adoption and the application or data type it supports which helps the business to consolidate the holistic view of the data patterns.